rclone/rclone/docs/content/jottacloud.md

 Jottacloud supports file versioning.
 When rclone uploads a new version of a file it creates a new version of it.
 Currently rclone only supports retrieving the current version but older versions can be accessed via the Jottacloud Website.

+Versioning can be disabled by `--jottacloud-no-versions` option.
+This is achieved by deleting the remote file prior to uploading a new version.
+If the upload the fails no version of the file will be available in the remote.

 ### Quota information

 To view your current quota you can use the `rclone about remote:`